 Life is like a piece of string you never know how long it is, so the trick is not to waste it sitting in a role where you no longer have an interest, where the potential for advancement is limited, and it doesn’t ‘rock your boat’ every day you are there.

-One word of warning never leave one position, until you have the new contract signed.
+One word of warning, never leave one position, until you have the new contract signed.
 In other words, don’t burn your bridges.
-It is pointless making a rash decision which will result in the loss of wages.
+It is pointless making a rash decision which results in the loss of wages and doesn’t augur well when applying for another position.

-Wouldn’t it be wonderful at Christmas to look back at the last few months, and be able to see a renewed passion and energy in your life and how that enthusiasm can affect how you pursue your career goals.
-As we know, to reach any goal, you need to take the first step, which will then build the momentum into reaching a predetermined destination.
-Good Luck
+Wouldn’t it be wonderful if at Christmas you can look back at the past few months and see a renewed passion and energy in your life and how that enthusiasm has affected how see yourself and your career.